By Katrina Smith

 Co-Founder, B.L.O.G Magazine™

-The Co-Founder of B.L.O.G Magazine™, Katrina is a simple mid-western girl from the inner city of Indianapolis, Indiana, where she is an army wife and an army mother.
-After teaching financial literacy in underserved communities for eight years, she is now the author and workshop facilitator for The Butterfly Movement book, workbook and workshops and is currently working on the production of her upcoming book, ‘Independent No More’, due to release in the Summer of 2012.
+The Co-Founder of B.L.O.G Magazine™, Katrina is a simple mid-western girl from the inner city of Indianapolis, In where she is an army wife, army mother.
+After teaching financial literacy in underserved communities for eight years, she is now the author and workshop facilitator for The Butterfly Movement book, workbook and workshops and is currently working on the production of her upcoming ‘twin’ books ‘Cinderella No Mor’e and ‘Independent No More’, both due to release simultaneously in the Summer of 2012.
 You can find her on Facebook and Twitter or contact her by email at firstname.lastname@example.org